jabolcni/LambDataGen/README.md

 # Lamb Distributed DataGen Runner

-This is code for server and client for runing datagen for Lambergar.
+This is code for server and client for running datagen for Lambergar.

 **Prerequisites:**
 *   Python 3.8+